gagregrog/qmk_firmware/users/gagregrog/tap_dance/tap_dance.md

 Hold actions for regular `KC_` keycodes will remain held until released and as such will continue to register keypresses with the host system.
 Taps, on the other hand, will only be sent once and cannot be held.

-`KC_SECRET_`s will only be sent once.
+`KC_SECRET_`s and strings will only be sent once.
 Functions will also only be called once.
-Both of these will happen when the tap dance first registers a tap/hold.
+Each of these will happen when the tap dance first registers a tap/hold.

 Layer actions will act as a layer toggle when mapped to a tap action, and will act as a momentary layer key while held when mapped to a hold action.